japila-books/apache-spark-internals/docs/memory/UnifiedMemoryManager.md

 = [[UnifiedMemoryManager]] UnifiedMemoryManager

-*UnifiedMemoryManager* is the default xref:MemoryManager.adoc[MemoryManager] (based on xref:ROOT:configuration-properties.adoc#spark.memory.useLegacyMode[spark.memory.useLegacyMode] configuration property).
+*UnifiedMemoryManager* is the default MemoryManager.md[MemoryManager] (based on ROOT:configuration-properties.md#spark.memory.useLegacyMode[spark.memory.useLegacyMode] configuration property).

 == [[creating-instance]] Creating Instance

 UnifiedMemoryManager takes the following to be created:

-* [[conf]] xref:ROOT:SparkConf.adoc[SparkConf]
+* [[conf]] ROOT:SparkConf.md[SparkConf]
 * [[maxHeapMemory]] Maximum heap memory
 * [[onHeapStorageRegionSize]] Size of the on-heap storage region
 * [[numCores]] Number of CPU cores

 UnifiedMemoryManager requires that:

-* Sum of the pool size of the xref:MemoryManager.adoc#onHeapExecutionMemoryPool[on-heap ExecutionMemoryPool] and xref:MemoryManager.adoc#onHeapStorageMemoryPool[on-heap StorageMemoryPool] is exactly the <<maxHeapMemory, maximum heap memory>>
+* Sum of the pool size of the MemoryManager.md#onHeapExecutionMemoryPool[on-heap ExecutionMemoryPool] and MemoryManager.md#onHeapStorageMemoryPool[on-heap StorageMemoryPool] is exactly the <<maxHeapMemory, maximum heap memory>>

-* Sum of the pool size of the xref:MemoryManager.adoc#offHeapExecutionMemoryPool[off-heap ExecutionMemoryPool] and xref:MemoryManager.adoc#offHeapStorageMemoryPool[off-heap StorageMemoryPool] is exactly the maximum off-heap memory (based on xref:ROOT:configuration-properties.adoc#spark.memory.offHeap.size[spark.memory.offHeap.size] configuration property)
+* Sum of the pool size of the MemoryManager.md#offHeapExecutionMemoryPool[off-heap ExecutionMemoryPool] and MemoryManager.md#offHeapStorageMemoryPool[off-heap StorageMemoryPool] is exactly the maximum off-heap memory (based on ROOT:configuration-properties.md#spark.memory.offHeap.size[spark.memory.offHeap.size] configuration property)

 == [[apply]] Creating UnifiedMemoryManager